jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 As I see it, there are three aspects to writing synthesizable Verilog code: the particular features of the language to use, the style and idioms employed in using those features, and the tooling support for a design.
-These

 ### The language